 We're always at your disposal.
-If you need additional assistance or have any questions, concerns, or suggestions, please contact Mike Grigaliunas in customer service (firstname.lastname@example.org), or Hal Goldberg in processing (email@example.com).
+If you need additional assistance or have any questions, concerns, or suggestions, please contact Fran Pollaro in customer service (email@example.com), or Hal Goldberg or Scott Rose in processing (firstname.lastname@example.org).
 You can also call us at +1 (212) 643.4800.

 1. DEADLINE FOR ENTRIES

 A separate fee is applicable for each category selection.
 If you are submitting more than one entry, send only one payment for the total amount of all your entry fees.
 We accept credit card payment using VISA, MasterCard, and AMEX.
-Credit Card Fees are 2.5% of total order.
+Credit Card Fees are 3% of total order for VISA and MasterCard.
+Credit Card Fees are 3.2% of total order for AMEX.
 Currency must be in USA dollars made payable to INTERNATIONAL AWARDS GROUP, LLC.

 For wire (or bank) transfer payments, all bank charges must be prepaid by you and an additional $35 US dollars will be added to the total amount on your invoice to cover intermediary bank fees.
 You must include your invoice number on your bank transfer Instruction forms so we can match your payments to your order.